goldmansachs/obevo-kata/internal/doc/kata.md

  Linux: ```$OBEVO_HOME/bin/deploy.sh DEPLOY -sourcePath $KATA_HOME/src/main/database -env test -deployUserId katadeployer -password katadeploypass```

 Fyi, here are some other command line arguments that may be of use (these are all optional):
-* -noPrompt: bypasses all command-line prompts (e.g. hitting &quot;Y&quot; to confirm)
+* -noPrompt: bypasses all command-line prompts (e.g. hitting "Y" to confirm)
 * -cleanFirst: drops all the objects in your schemas prior to deployment.
 Useful for dev/regression-test environments; obviously, not recommended for uat or prod\!
 You can prevent this in certain environments via the cleanBuildAllowed parameter in the system-config.xml file;